Budgeting Made Easy

 Logan Allec, Money Done Right

-The information in this section will teach you the basics of budgeting.
-These tips generally apply, no matter what type of budgeting strategy or tool you use.
+This section teaches you the basics of budgeting.
+These tips generally apply regardless of the budgeting strategy or tool you use.

 How to Build a Budget that Fits Your Family